Anna Moorhouse: West Ham United

+Bordeaux

 In June 2020, Moorhouse signed as a free agent with French Division 1 Féminine team Bordeaux who had lost starter Erin Nayler that summer.
 The move reunited her with former Arsenal coach Pedro Martínez Losa.
 She was the club's first choice keeper, playing in 20 of 22 league games.
 She conceded 15 goals and kept 10 clean sheets as Bordeaux finished third behind powerhouses Lyon and Paris Saint-Germain, qualifying the team for the UEFA Women's Champions League for the first time in their history.
 In their Champions League debut, Bordeaux beat Czech team Slovácko and Swedish team Kristianstads DFF 2–1 and 3–1 respectively in the first qualifying round before being knocked out by Wolfsburg on penalties.
 Moorhouse was substituted off at halftime during the second leg and did not play in the shootout.
-She became backup behind summer recruit Mylène Chavas during the season before leaving in January 2022.
+She became backup behind summer recruit Mylène Chavas during the season before leaving in January 2022, citing frustrations with changes in Bordeaux's style of play following the appointment of Patrice Lair.